 Which book, film or artwork captures Italy the most?

 With all the literature and cinema masterpieces to come from Italy, it's not an easy choice.
 But I would have to say that any film directed by Luca Guadagnino offers sumptuous and, at times, heart-stopping shots of Italy.
-My favorite of his films is Call Me by Your Name, a coming-of-age love story set in the countryside of Northern Italy.
+My favourite of his films is Call Me by Your Name, a coming-of-age love story set in the countryside of Northern Italy.
 Guadagnino illustrates on the setting as, “quintessentially Italian without being an idea of Italy.”
 The magnificent shots of forests and fields, villas and village centres, strip us of how we may define Italy and allow Italy to define itself.
 Seen in this different way, Italy seems uncharted, silently waiting to share her secrets.